-Passionate about nature, wilderness, and our national parks, Jessica has served eight terms as an Artist-in-Residence for the National Park Service and the Bureau of Land Management.
+Passionate about nature, wilderness, and our national parks, Jessica has served nine terms as an Artist-in-Residence for the National Park Service and the Bureau of Land Management.
 Four of these were at Badlands National Park for a total of twenty five weeks, culminating in a solo exhibition at the Dahl Arts Center in Rapid City, SD.
 She has also been Artist-in-Residence at Rocky Mountain National Park, Joshua Tree National Park, and the Western Arctic National Parklands, a grouping of three remote NPS units located north of the Arctic Circle and void of any roads.
 Jessica journeyed into the back country by float- and bush-plane to explore on foot.
-She has also served two terms as AiR for Sorensen Magnet School in Coeur d'Alene, ID and is the 2018 Idaho Conservation League Artist-in-Residence.
+She has also served two terms as AiR for Sorensen Magnet School in Coeur d'Alene, ID and was the 2018 Idaho Conservation League Artist-in-Residence.

 Wilderness interests are a theme through her life and work.
 Jessica is a current board member of the Tubbs Hill Foundation, an organization charged with the responsibility of protecting Tubbs Hill, a 120-acre park nestled between downtown and Lake Coeur d'Alene.
 In addition to completing a plethora of paintings depicting this gem, she has worked to engage local youth in the interests of the Foundation though guided drawing classes and the creation of an educational activity booklet, the Junior Friends of Tubbs Hill Activity Guide.
 A small patch of nature existing in an urban setting, this park provides an excellent opportunity to promote stewardship of wilderness.
 Jessica is frequently found in the less traveled areas of our National Parks and other wilderness areas.
 Most of her work centers on her attraction to the natural world that exists apart from human activity.